IvAlexP/projects/wiki_stats/README.md

 ### Dependencies

-In the **Cargo.toml** file, you have to add the neccessary dependencies:
+In the **Cargo.toml** file, you have to add the necessary dependencies:

 ```toml
 [dependencies]